-IASB Amicus Program Supports School District in Illinois Supreme Court Case WinThe Amicus Program of the Illinois Association of School Boards supported member board of education Wood Dale SD 7 in a major victory before the Illinois Supreme Court involving sick leave provision of the School Code.
+IASB Amicus Program Supports School District in Illinois Supreme Court Case WinThe Amicus Program of the Illinois Association of School Boards supported member board of education Richland School District No. 88A in a significant victory before the Illinois Supreme Court involving the requirements of the Tax Increment Allocation Redevelopment Act (TIF Act).

-IASB member board of education Wood Dale SD 7 reached out to IASB General Counsel Kimberly Small and Executive Director Tom Bertrand for support before the Illinois Supreme Court through IASB’s Amicus Program.
-IASB invited the Illinois Association of School Administrators to join the effort.
-Both associations filed an Amicus Brief to provide “a unique perspective or specific information that can assist the court beyond what the parties can provide.”
+IASB files Amicus Curiae (“friend of the court”) briefs in a limited number of important appellate-level cases that will have statewide significance.
+The Board of Education of Richland School District No. 88A reached out to IASB for support before the Illinois Supreme Court through IASB’s Amicus Program.
+IASB invited the Illinois Association of School Administrators and Illinois Association of School Business Officials to join the effort.
+All three associations filed an Amicus Brief to provide “a unique perspective or specific information that can assist the court beyond what the parties can provide.”

 The issue in Board of Education of Richland School District No. 88A v.
 City of Crest Hill was whether strict adherence to the TIF Act is required in the formation of a TIF district, specifically the TIF Act’s requirement that parcels within a TIF district be “contiguous.”
 In this case, the City attempted to establish contiguity of two parcels by “jumping” a public utility right-of-way located between them.